 And we did.

-It involved milkshakes (chocolate milkshakes in big blue cups, not birthday cake flavored milkshakes in little pink cups, but milkshakes all the same).
+It involved a milkshake recipe.
+Chocolate milkshakes in big blue cups, not birthday cake flavored milkshakes in little pink cups, but milkshakes all the same.

 I make milkshakes for the kids a lot.
 They’re so easy to make and are a refreshing treat to sit down and enjoy together.

-These cupcake milkshakes came about because I wanted a smaller portion to give the kids.
+This cupcake milkshake recipe came about because I wanted a smaller portion to give the kids.
 I trimmed the cups to 2 inches high, trimmed the straws and shouted out:

-“Hey kiddoes!
+“Hey kiddos!
 Has Mommy ever got a treat for you!
 Cupcake Milkshakes!”

 They didn’t complain about the portion control at all.
 Just giggled and dug in.

-You can make these milkshakes any flavor.
 This recipe is for Birthday Cake Flavored Milkshakes.
-So the little shakes not only look like little cakes but taste like little cakes too.
+So the little shakes not only look like little cupcakes but taste like them, too.

 - Use scissors to trim the paper cups down so that they are only 2 inches high.
 Cut the straws in half.